Jekabz/someNotes/JAVA STUFF/OCA_PREP/String_Stringbuilder_Array_ArrayList.md

 * `int length()` -- *returns int how many chars are in String.
 Starts counting from 1*
 * `boolean startsWith(String startSequence, int startPosition)` -- *true if string from startPosition mach startSequence*
 * `boolean endsWith(String endSequence)` -- *true if ... you get it*
+* `String join(CharSequence delimeter, CharSequence ... elements)` -- *returns a new string joining all elements with the given delimeter*
+* `CharSequence` -- *Interface type to which all strings belong*

 ###### method chaining()
 * this is valid: